gsalaz98/LeanVSCode/README.md

 * Fully manage your QuantConnect projects from VSCode
 * See current project status
 * Capable of adding and editing multiple files in multiple projects concurrently
-* See backtest results from VSCode
+* See backtest results from VSCode (work in progress)
-* Save and sync your files to the cloud
+* Save and sync your files to the clouda

 ## Requirements